 Understanding this intricate interplay between individualism and collectivism becomes particularly relevant in the high-pressure context of an Emergency Department.
 In such environments, where quick decision-making is crucial, the cultural and individual perspectives on justice can significantly influence how patients and staff perceive and respond to the prioritization of care.
 For example, an individualistic person waiting in an ED may display heightened sensitivity to instances where they perceive their personal needs are not being addressed promptly, such as witnessing other patients receiving attention ahead of them.
-Such situations may be perceived as infringement upon their individual needs, leading to perceptions of injustice.
+Such situations may be perceived as an infringement upon their individual needs, leading to perceptions of injustice.
 Conversely, an individual less inclined towards individualism may be more tolerant of such situations but could harbor grievances when the collective needs of a group are disregarded.
 For instance, being denied the opportunity to bring a companion into the treatment area might be construed as an injustice against the group, an outcome they might find unacceptable.
 Thus, we predict:

-H2: Outsiders’ degree of individualism moderates the relationship between the transgression type they witness (i.e. of individual needs vs. group needs) and perceived justice.
+H2: Outsiders’ degree of individualism moderates the relationship between the transgression type they witness (i.e., of individual needs vs. group needs) and perceived justice.
 Outsiders scoring high in individualism will perceive transgressions to their individual needs as less just, while outsiders scoring low in individualism will perceive transgressions to the group’s needs as less just.

 H3: Outsiders’ degree of individualism moderates the relationship between the transgression type they witness (i.e. individual vs. group needs) and outsider mistreatment via perceived justice (moderated-mediation).

 Understanding the mechanisms underlying mistreatment in healthcare environments is pivotal for the development and application of interventions that effectively address and reduce such behaviors.
 A growing body of literature reveals a salient finding: individuals possessing high levels of individualism demonstrate a heightened sensitivity to whether and how an organization satisfies their distinct and personalized needs (Jiang et al., 2021; Komarraju et al., 2008).
 However, the pragmatic challenge in a healthcare setting is evident.
-EDs cannot feasibly categorize and treat patients and their accompanying parties based on personality traits, because such traits remain largely undisclosed or unknown at the time of encounter..
+EDs cannot feasibly categorize and treat patients and their accompanying parties based on personality traits, because such traits remain largely undisclosed or unknown at the time of encounter.

 To navigate this challenge, we introduce a universal intervention that emphasizes providing individualized attention to each patient and their respective escorts, irrespective of their cultural values.
 A key feature of this proposed intervention is the active effort by healthcare staff to obtain information pertinent to the patient's identity prior to offering them individualized information and care.
-The aim of this approach is to underscore to patients and their escorts that the healthcare system recognizes them as individuals with distinct needs and concerns, so as to mitigate feelings of perceived injustice.
+This approach aims to underscore to patients and their escorts that the healthcare system recognizes them as individuals with distinct needs and concerns, so as to mitigate feelings of perceived injustice.
 By acknowledging each patient's unique identity, we anticipate a decline in the mistreatment of frontline staff, in tandem with an enhancement in the overall quality of healthcare service.

 One significant anticipation from this intervention is its potential to lessen feelings of dissatisfaction and neglect, particularly among those with strong individualistic orientations.
 These individuals often harbor feelings of being overlooked by healthcare providers.
 It is essential to note, however, that while we can forecast the possible outcomes for highly individualistic people, the exact impact of this intervention on those who are less individualistic remains speculative.
 Our hypothesis posits that for this latter group, the intervention will either have no substantial impact or will elicit a favorable response.